AJGreaves/picflip/README.md

     - This project used **Jasmine-jQuery** CDN to make it possible to test jQuery code using Jasmine.
 - [GitHub](https://github.com/)
     - This project uses **GitHub** to store and share all project code remotely.
+    - The new GitHub Projects planner was utilised to plan and keep track of this project.
+This project plan can be viewed [here](https://github.com/AJGreaves/picflip/projects/1).
 - [Photoshop](www.adobe.com/Photoshop)
     - This project used tools in **Photohshop** to edit, crop and save images as well as ulitising the colour picker to ensure color consistency over the entire project.
 - [Browserstack](https://www.browserstack.com/)